Cycloheptane

 Cycloheptane, also known as suberane, is an organic compound, which belongs to the group of cycloalkanes.
 The compound can occur in different conformers.

 Production

 Cycloheptane occurs naturally in petroleum and can be extracted from it.
 It is synthesized by a Clemmensen reduction from cycloheptanone.

 Properties

 Cycloheptane is a colorless liquid with a mild, aromatic odor.
-The boiling point at normal pressure is 119°C. The molar enthalpy of vaporization is 38.5 kJ mol^{−1}.
-According to the Antoine equation, the vapor pressure function is given by log_{10}(P) = A−(B/(T+C)) (P in bar, T in kelvins) with A = 3.97710, B = 1330.402 and C = −56.946 in the temperature range from 341.3 K to 432.2 K.
+According to the Antoine equation, the vapor pressure function is given by log_{10}(P) = A−B/T+C (P in bar, T in kelvins) with A = 3.97710, B = 1330.402 and C = −56.946 in the temperature range from 341.3 to 432.2 K.

 In the solid phase, cycloheptane occurs in four polymorphic forms.
-The transformation temperatures for the conversion from form IV to form III are −138°C, from form III to form II −75°C and from form II to form I −61°C. Form I melts at −8°C.
+The transformation temperatures for the conversion from form IV to form III are 138 C, from form III to form II -75 C and from form II to form I -61 C. Form I melts at -8 C.